hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 While originally much like a missionary, over time they "became more merchants than priests, each with their own territory" ( #Kanzaki_1995, ?).

 "The same style of entertainment continued after the oshi became independent from the shrine and started to do business with ordinary people, in the Edo period, but underneath the hospitality lay a cunning business spirit. .
-What they intended was advertisement with maximum effect ( #Kanzaki_1995, 48)".
+What they intended was advertisement with maximum effect ( #Kanzaki_1995, 48)".%%

-### Ability
-%%In research that reveals the peasant's ability to travel, historians have pointed to the countrywide road system and the permit system.%%
-#### Travel infrastructure
-The road (REF) which<mark style="background: #FFF3A3A6;"> was kept well maintained and in Edo's time of peace could be travelled safely</mark>.
-While originally laid out by the bakufu for the alternate attendance system of the daimyo, it was able to be used by commoners as well.
-Inns and other services at checkpoints had to prioritize daimyo (REF), but they were still allowed to accommodate the lower class.
-#### The permit system
-However, in order to pass through the many checkpoints along the highway, one needed to have a permit.
-Such a permit would not be issued for simply travel for pleasure, but a journey for the purpose of pilgrimage was permissible.

-- the permit system and how peasant's could obtain a pass in order to proceed through the many barrier checkpoints positioned around the country.
-%%Laxity of the permit system and checkpoints, despite shogunate wanting peasants to stay at their fields and refrain from travel (REF)%%

-Perhaps the most detailed research on peasant's ability to travel has been conducted by Vaporis in his papers about the road conditions and many barriers, both physical and social.
-His main arguments that are relevant to this paper is that the authorities were against travel and wished for the peasants to remain at their farmland, and that despite that position, they were unable to limit the movements of the peasants who

-In line with many other historians, he has argued at length how the authorities were bent on preventing the peasant's ability to travel, detailing the negative effects from pilgrimage and how the authorities envisioned the peasants being tied to the land.
-As both the bakufu and daimyo's income came directly from the peasant's efforts in their fields, it is understandable how travel away from one's region could have negative repercussions in the eyes of those authorities.
-However, in his detailed account of the permit system and how it changed over the years, Vaporis reveals that not only does the bakufu and checkpoint officials deal with the peasants who travel with a measure of laxity, over time that laxity increases and changes to the permit system do not obstruct peasant pilgrimage, only encourage permit taking.
-In other words, the position of officials, which historians' have argued to be against peasant travel, does not match the actions they have taken in response.
-While Vaporis' research presents a clear view of the situation that became more tolerant of peasant's pilgrimage, he fails to ask why this trend occurred.
-If the bakufu authorities had aspirations for control over the peasants to keep them tied to their lands, why do the changes to the permit system only make them more flexible and easily obtained?
-While this question remains unasked in Vaporis' many writings pertaining to travel, I believe the answer lies in the motivations that gave the commoners reasons to undertake pilgrimage.
-Looking at research from other historians, many have argued the negative perspective of authorities towards peasant travel, usually referencing Vaporis' work.
-However, in the last few decades as the social dynamics of the Edo period peasants has become a topic of interest,  the research of other historians has revealed cases of indifference and even positive perceptions of pilgrimage by authorities.

-This research on the motivations for travel will .

-## Question: Why were authorities lax with peasant pilgrimage?

-#### Argument by historians
+## Argument by historians

+In the literature surrounding the rise of travel and tourism by pilgrims, the bakufu and daimyo are represented as being against travel,

-In the many articles on travel in the Edo period there is an overall perception that the bakufu and daimyo held a position against pilgrimage, wishing to restrict unnecessary movement ( #Kanzaki_1995, #Vaporis_2012, #Watkins_2008), particularly of women and peasants ( #Nenzi_2004).
+In the many articles on travel in the Edo period there is an overall perception that the bakufu and daimyo held a position against pilgrimage, wishing to restrict unnecessary movement ( #Kanzaki_1995, #Vaporis_2012, #Watkins_2008), particularly of women  #Nenzi_2004).
 While none openly ask the question of why, some do reference economic and social factors.

+However, the actual situation at the barriers and actions of the authorities in response to growing peasant pilgrimage reveals their tolerance of travel and flexibility of the system.

+In Vaporis's study of the road barriers the travel permit system of the Tokugawa period, he challenges the idea that the authorities fully controlled the peasants' movements, and argues that the peasants found ways to circumvent the barriers.
+Vaporis argues against accepting a "legalistic interpretation of Tokugawa Japan" (6), as doing so overestimates the state's authority and incorrectly represents peasants as immobile, with their movements severely restricted and strictly inspected at barriers.
+His conclusion is that despite the intention of the authorities, the *sekisho* barriers did not significantly impede peasant travelers (ibid, 7)

 In Vaporis' many works on the travel permit system, he often mentions how the authorities idealized a society where the peasants "remained tied to the land" ( #Vaporis_1994, 136).
 Along with historian #Traganou_2004) who wrote at length on traveling the Tokaido Road, Vaporis explain this desire to keep farmers at their land is because travel might reduce agricultural production.
 Because both the bakufu and daimyo's finances are directly tied to the production of the lands farmed by the peasants, this would appear to be logical reaction.
-Moving behond economic reasons, #Traganou_2004) argues that the pilgrimage itself posed a threat to bakufu's authority, though does not specifically outline why and how.
+Moving beyond economic reasons, #Traganou_2004) argues that the pilgrimage itself posed a threat to bakufu's authority, though does not specifically outline why and how.

 #Blacker_1984 ) also argues that the peasants were hindered by "the increasingly harassing restrictions imposed by the han authorities on a custom which appeared in their eyes frivolous, useless, extravagant and immoral.
 By absenting themselves for several weeks to walk to Ise, the farmers neglected their proper duty and caused a fall in production" ( #Blacker_1984 , 604).
 Though Blacker does admit that some daimyo did not object when the travel was undertaken during the idle part of the year.